 deferred until later in the school year and if they do, this the place will be held for the child.
 However,

-they cannot defer entry beyond the beginning of the term after the child’s fifth birthday.
+they cannot defer entry beyond the beginning of the term after the child’s fifth birthday,and not beyond the beginning of the final term of the school year for which the application was made.
 Parents of summer-born children can request that their child is placed outside their age range if they feel that

 their child will not be ready for school.
 Parents can also request that their child attends on a part-